- If the doctrine of the Trinity is true …

 What happens when we’re released from this corruptible flesh and are raised incorruptible (I Cor 15:53)?

-Perhaps the doors of our solitary confinement will be blown away and our minds will be completely open to one another.
+Perhaps the doors of our solitary confinement will be blown away and our minds will be completely open to one another once again.

 The Sadducees tried to trip up Jesus with the story of a hypothetical widow who was passed from brother to brother as each died in succession (Luke 20:27-36).
-They asked Jesus whose wife she would be in heaven.
-His answer was something like: “You just don’t get marriage.
+They asked Him whose wife she would be in heaven.

+Jesus’s answer was something like: “You just don’t get marriage.
 There won’t be marriage in heaven.”
-(Please forgive my liberal paraphrase.)

-This story always disturbed me: Would I miss out on the whole marriage thing if I couldn’t even experience it in heaven?
+(Please forgive my loose paraphrase.)
+This answer always disturbed me: Would I miss out on the whole marriage thing if I couldn’t even experience it in heaven?

-But maybe marriage is just an earthly glimpse of the complete intellectual and emotional intimacy we will all share in heaven.
+But maybe marriage is just an earthly shadow of the complete intellectual and emotional intimacy we will all share in heaven.

-If so, perhaps being a singleton will ease my transition into the Kingdom because I’m not locked into the jealous intimacy of an exclusive two-person club: “He’s the only person I can really be myself with and I’m the only one he can completely open up to.”
+If so, perhaps being never-married will ease my transition into the Kingdom because I’m not locked into the jealous intimacy of an exclusive two-person club: “He’s the only who completely accepts me and I’m the only one he can completely open up to.”

 As a nerdy hermit spinster with a desperate desire to be known, I suspect in heaven I’ll not only be “not ashamed” of my mental nakedness (Genesis 2:25) … I’ll probably be a mental exhibitionist!